 Niue is a scuba diver’s paradise thanks to its crystal clear waters due to the lack of surface run-off, as well as for its commanding underwater seascape and marine life.
 What’s more, Niue’s dive sites are never crowded – it’s just you and your group with a whole underwater world to yourselves.
 Niue only has two dive operators, which tend to visit different dive sites so you’re never likely to cross paths with another group.
 Learn more in the 10 Best Dive Sites in Niue.

-Location: See scuba operators in The Best Scuba Diving Tours in Niue
+Location: See scuba operators in The Best Scuba Diving Tours in Niue.

-7. Huvalu Forest with Ebony Rainforest Tours
+7. Huvalu Forest

-8. Mutalau’s Rainforest and Plantations with A5 Tours
+8. Mutalau’s Uga Rainforest and Plantation

-9. Vaipouli Garden
+9. The Maala Garden

-10. Avatele Forest with Taue Uga Tours
+10. Avatele Forest